pubkey/rxdb/docs/Install.md

 ```

-If you dont have polyfills, also import `babel-polyfill`:
+If you don't have polyfills, also import `babel-polyfill`:

 ```js
 // es6